HiBy R5 Gen 2 Review

 Touch

 The rest of the R5 Gen 2 control system is done entirely through the touch panel options as well as some wireless options.
-The screen real estate is definitely better here for touch controls compared to the older R5 which was simply too tight and fiddly to engage beyond basic playback controls.
+The screen real estate is better here for touch controls compared to the older R5 which was simply too tight and fiddly to engage beyond basic playback controls.

 The touch experience of the R5 Gen 2 has a good response rate, and it does help that the most recent firmware added a double-tap to wake control which was missing when launched.